Fudgy Brownies

 - Preheat the oven to 325° F and line an 8×8 baking dish with parchment paper and spray with non-stick spray.

-- Over a double boiler (or a sauce pan with about a few inches of water and a glass bowl on top) melt together 4 ounces chocolate chips and 1/3 cup coconut oil.
+- Over a double boiler (or a sauce pan with about a few inches of water and a glass bowl on top) melt together chocolate chips and coconut oil. ( You can also microwave in 30 second intervals)

-- Remove from heat and mix in 1 Tablespoon dark cocoa powder and mashed banana.
+- Remove from heat and mix in cocoa powder and mashed banana.

-- Once the mixture is smooth (or as smooth as it can get because of the small banana chunks) whisk in 3/4 cup sugar, 1/4 teaspoon sea salt, and 1 teaspoon vanilla.
+- Once the mixture is smooth (or as smooth as it can get because of the small banana chunks) whisk in sugar, sea salt, and vanilla.

 - Then whisk in one egg at a time until both eggs are combined.

-- Gently fold in 1/3 cup flour until combined and pour into the 8×8 baking dish.
+- Gently fold in flour until combined and pour into the 8×8 baking dish.

 - Sprinkle with flaky sea salt and bake for 35-40 minutes.